What is the Islamic State threat in Afghanistan? - RFI

 One IS commentary published after the fall of Kabul accused the Taliban of betraying jihadists with the US withdrawal deal and vowed to continue its fight, according to the SITE Intelligence Group, which monitors militant communications.

-US officials say Kabul airport, with thousands of US-led foreign troops surrounded by huge crowds of desperate Afghans, is under high threat from IS-Khorasan.
+Kabul airport, with thousands of US-led foreign troops surrounded by huge crowds of Afghans, was always an extremely vulnerable target.

-A flurry of near-identical travel warnings from London, Canberra and Washington late Wednesday urged people gathered in the area to move to safer locations.
+A flurry of near-identical warnings from London, Canberra and Washington late Wednesday urged people to move away from the airport because of credible, very specific intelligence pointing to an imminent attack.

+The first blast targeted one of the main gates to the airport, manned by US troops trying to control thousands of people desperate to reach an evacuation flight.

+Soon afterwards, a second bomber struck a hotel just a few hundred metres away.

 © 2021 AFP